Florida Domestic Violence Questions and Answers

 When the State Attorney's Office files charges against a person accusing them of domestic violence they must list a victim to prove their case.
 The legislature has given alleged "victims" of crime many statutory rights found in Chapter 960 of the Florida Statutes.
-Among these rights, which we will get to in a moment, is the legal definition of a victim = "any person who suffers personal physical injury or death as a direct result of a crime."
+Among these rights is the legal definition of a victim = "any person who suffers personal physical injury or death as a direct result of a crime."
 Crimes are defined by the criminal statutes but whether a person has suffered a personal physical injury is (or should be) defined by the alleged victim!

 For example, a couple that routinely expresses themselves by abrupt physical contact (like the way Elaine on the TV show Seinfeld routinely shoved other characters and said "get out!") are not committing crimes against each other even though such an act has all the elements of a battery.

 When the State files a charge of domestic violence the victim has specific statutory rights.
 Among these are the statutory right to be present at all proceedings and hearings relating to (1) the arrest of the accused, (2) the release or modification of release conditions of the accused pending judicial proceedings, (3) and the prosecution of the accused.